Why I Teach

 These days I can be found helping those that’ve faced their own challenges.
 Teaching them from a lifetime’s experience the lessons that’ve helped me through the crazy turbulent happy catastrophe of sadness and joy we call life.

 When not working, I’m usually looking into or trying some new adventure and spending time with my family.
-Both the boys are now teenagers!
+Both the boys keep growing, exploring and setting off on their own journeys!
 It’s truly the greatest adventure!

 If you need a hand, a nudge or even a friendly ear that can listen and show you another way forward give me a ring.
 I’m always happy to see if I can help.